Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 Notice that

 or equivalently in integral form

-equations \eqref{EQN:Pass}--\eqref{EQN:PassInt} state that the internal energy of the system is always less or equal to the external energy supplied to the system; equation \eqref{EQN:Pass} expresses what is known in literature as \textit{passivity property} of PHS, see, e.g. \cite{VdSBook}.
+This equation states that the internal energy of the system is always less or equal to the external energy supplied to the system. \fc{In particular, equation \eqref{EQN:Pass} expresses what in literature is known as \textit{passivity property} of PHS, see, e.g., \cite{VdSBook}.}